 About

-To learn more about my professional experience, take a look at my resume
+To learn more about my professional experience, take a look at my resume or connect with me on LinkedIn

 I pride myself on my natural propensity for creativity and organization.

 I believe that design is a powerful organizational tool and that creativity and organization complement each other.
 Design is a vehicle to organize information and present it in digestible ways.
-It can make complex information easier to understand, it can aid in connecting people to broader communities, and it has the power to transform the identity of a brand to speak to a new audience.
+It can make complex information easier to understand, it can aid in connecting people to broader communities, and it has the power to transform a brand’s identity to reach new audiences.
+As a designer, I have an opportunity to grant some peace in the ever-present chaos we all exist within as humans.

 Growing up alongside the technological transformation of the world fueled my endless curiosity and shaped me into a designer.

-My love for design embedded itself at an early age and I have always loved experimenting with designing my environment.
+My love for design embedded itself at an early age, and I have always loved experimenting with designing my environment.
 As another millennial recovering from my all-gray interiors of the past, I am actively filling my space with color and texture.
 Embracing the pursuit of creating these joy-filled spaces has become a nice hobby.

 I have an impressive ability to store information in my brain, like quotes from decades-old shows or song lyrics I haven't heard in years.
 These seemingly useless skills informed by pop culture have helped shape me into an incredibly reliable person with meticulous attention to detail.

-All of these formative pieces of my identity have given me the ability to strategize, empathize, and approach problem-solving from multiple perspectives.
+These formative pieces of my identity have given me the ability to strategize, empathize, and approach problem-solving from multiple perspectives.

 Thank you for taking the time to learn a bit about me!